tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ## IM SDK 1.7 2016-1-25
-- Supported limiting the message sending frequency in groups.
+- Added support for limiting the message sending frequency in groups.
-- Supported group ownership transfer.
+- Added support for group ownership transfer.
 - Group message notification intensity can be customized.
 - CS channels are established to remove the need for a persistent connection between the app and backend to reduce battery consumption.
 - Added configuration items, including message and recent contacts roaming switch, storage duration, and multi-device online switch to improve the operational efficiency.